-• Initial allocation of EUR 44 million in 2022, including one third on Food Security and Livelihoods (including Multipurpose Cash Transfers - MPCT, which accounts for the large majority) and 5.5 % for nutrition.
-Current budget stands at EUR 54.4 million, partly delivered through DG ECHO funded rapid response projects/mechanism.
-ECHO Humanitarian Food Assistance focuses on newly emerging needs linked to conflict and recent displacements.
-The EUR 14.5 million allocated to FSL/MPCT represents 1.9 % of the FSL needs for the DRC according to the Humanitarian Response Plan (HRP), and the EUR 2.5 million in nutrition less than one % of the nutrition needs described in the HRP.
+• Initial allocation of EUR 44 million in 2022, including one third on Food Security and Livelihoods (including Multipurpose Cash Transfers - MPCT, which accounts for the large majority) and 5.5% for nutrition.
+Current budget stands at EUR 54.4 million, partly delivered through DG ECHO-funded rapid response projects/mechanism.
+DG ECHO Humanitarian Food Assistance focuses on newly emerging needs linked to conflict and recent displacements.
+The EUR 14.5 million allocated to food security and livelihoods / MPCT represents 1.9 % of the needs for the DRC, according to the Humanitarian Response Plan (HRP), and the EUR 2.5 million in nutrition less than 1 % of the nutrition needs described in the HRP.